What Does a Start-Up Coach Actually Do?

 4. Supports You Through Challenges

-Running a creative business isn’t linear.
+Running a business isn’t linear.
 Some months are busy; others are quiet.

 A business coach helps you: